What Is Point-of-Sale (POS) Security?

 How Do Hackers Gain Access to POS Systems?

 Businesses don’t always reveal how a data breach occurred, but in massive breaches, the details come out over time as the retailer works to protect data and settle with customers affected by the breaches.
-Here are a few recent examples:
+Here are a few examples:

 - Bonobos was hacked through an unsecure cloud backup.